 How does the program work? | NAV is overseen by COED and otherwise built completely on the volunteer time of our mentor community.
-Both mentors and ventures apply to the program and go through a rigorous onboarding process including interviews and training/orientation sessions.
-Then, after achieving overall fit with the program, matchmaking occurs building teams based on a venture’s needs to a mentor’s skills and interests.
+Both mentors and ventures apply to the program and go through a rigorous onboarding process including interviews and training, and orientation sessions.
+After achieving overall fit with the program, ventures pitch to all NAV mentors and are matched by the NAV team to a team of mentors based on the venture’s needs to a mentor’s skills and interests.

 Why is NAV based on MIT’s VMS? | Since our Opportunity Cherokee Strategic Blueprint in 2015, we knew mentorship would be a key part of building an entrepreneurial ecosystem and culture in Cherokee County.
-So, after years of research, field trips to neighboring cities, countless meetings and comparing programs, we landed at MIT’s VMS.
-It has a 20-year proven track record of success in both higher-ed, economic development organizations and startup innovation hubs.
-Their unique selling point of a team-based approach to mentorship versus the traditional model of one-on-one coaching is what caught our eye.
+After years of research, field trips to neighboring cities, countless meetings and comparing programs, we landed at MIT’s Venture Mentoring Service.
+MIT VMS has a 20-year proven track record of success in both higher-ed, economic development organizations and startup innovation hubs.
+The unique selling point of this program is the team-based approach to mentorship versus the traditional model of one-on-one coaching.
 After digging more into their sister programs and model, we were convinced it was the best program we could offer our entrepreneurs.

 How can I become a mentor? | To become a NAV Mentor, follow the “Apply Now” button to fill out a mentor application.
-Once we hit the six-month mark of the pilot, starting July 1, 2019, we will begin assessing the next round of applicants.
+Please submit at least one reference with your application.
+Mentor applications are reviewed quarterly.

-What does a ‘working concept’ entail? | For the NAV pilot, we are laser-focused on startups from our target sectors with at least a working concept for their stage of development.
-We want ventures beyond the back-of-the-napkin stage with at least a working prototype, business plan and/or customers with revenue.
+What does a ‘working concept’ entail? | During the early operations of NAV, we are laser-focused on scalable ventures from our high growth target sectors that are beyond the working concept stage of development.
+These target sectors include: Advanced Manufacturing, I.T./Technology, Healthcare, Makers/Inventors, Corporate Operations, Culinary, and Film and Media.
+We give preference to ventures that are beyond the back-of-the-napkin stage with at least a working prototype, business plan and/or customers with revenue.
 We hope to open up NAV to earlier-stage ventures in the near future.

-What type of mentors are we looking for? | At NAV, we value diversity and inclusion.
-So, we are looking to intentionally include a myriad of mentors from a host of diverse backgrounds, skillsets, industries, genders and more from around the Metro Atlanta region.
-If a mentor has a niche skill and expertise, we would love to consider them as a potential specialist in our program.
+What type of mentors are we looking for? | NAV values diversity and inclusion.
+We are looking to intentionally include a myriad of mentors from a host of diverse backgrounds, skillsets, industries, and genders from around the Metro Atlanta region.

-What if I can’t commit as a full-time mentor? | For our NAV pilot, mentors can expect to commit to a total of 8-10 hours per month aggregate including the monthly mentor meeting, their mentoring sessions with ventures and any communications in between.
-For NAV Specialist Mentors, the time commitment would most likely be reduced.
-We expect a mentor to attend at least 75% of all monthly mentor meetings as these are an integral part of our program and the primary we use to build our mentor community.
-Mentors who cannot commit cannot expect to find a great fit with NAV.
+What if I can’t commit as a full-time mentor? | NAV mentors can expect to commit to a total of 5-7 hours per month aggregate including the monthly mentor meeting, their mentoring sessions with ventures and any meeting preparation and communications in between.
+We expect a mentor to attend at least 75% of all monthly mentor meetings as these are an integral part of our program and the primary way we are able to build our mentor community.